RELEASE255/ML01_project/README.md

 - 01x Electro radial capacitor (100µF)
 - 01x Resettable fuse
 - 02x Push buttons
-- 01X FDM printed board stand in grey PLA
+- 01x PCB stand (not included, to be printed according to the provided 3D model)

 #### 🛒 Complete Kit available on Tindie